lmoran/pgfaasblog/README.md

   --header "Content-Type:application/json"\
   --data '{"verb": "add", "a": 3 , "b": 6}'
 ```
-(Please note the use of the 'verb' parameter, that acts as a "switch" to invoke different functions within the script.)
+(Please note the use of the `verb` parameter, that acts as a "switch" to invoke different functions within the script.)

-A more meaningful example:
+A more meaningful example using SQL:
 ```javascript
 module.exports = {
   knnbusstops: (sqlexec, req, callback) => {